The History Of The Church - The Lord's Church

 Peter used the keys for the first time and opened the doors to the church at Pentecost.
 He declared (bound) the conditions by which men could have their sins forgiven (loosed) and thus enter into the church.

 Peter and the apostles did exactly what Jesus commanded them to do to open the doors to the church.
 Furthermore, "they continued steadfastly in the apostles' doctrine."
-Jesus told the apostles to preach repentance and forgiveness of sins and baptism.
+Jesus told the apostles to preach repentance, forgiveness of sins, and baptism.
 Jesus also said those who believe and are baptized will be saved.

 Remember that Jesus said He would build His church and gave Peter the keys.
-The church that Jesus said He would build was actually started with Peter using the keys to open its' doors to the Jews who had just crucified Jesus, as we read in Acts 2:22-42 above.
+The church that Jesus said He would build started with Peter using the keys to open its doors to the Jews who had just crucified Jesus, as we read in Acts 2:22-42 above.

-Peter also used the keys for the Gentiles in the story of Cornelius and his family as we can read in Acts chapter 10.
+Peter also used the keys for the Gentiles in the story of Cornelius and his family, as we can read in Acts chapter 10.
 Please take a minute to read Acts chapter 10 to understand the story.
-The Jews were first at Pentecost in Jerusalem, but the Gentiles (the Greek) were later included, which confirms what Paul wrote to the Romans.
+The Jews were first at Pentecost in Jerusalem, but the Gentiles (the Greeks) were later included, which confirms what Paul wrote to the Romans.

 Romans 1:16 For I am not ashamed of the gospel of Christ, for it is the power of God to salvation for everyone who believes, for the Jew first and also for the Greek.